 You create the objects by selecting a tool and drawing on the artboard with your mouse.

-Some of the tools in the Tools panel have variations (shown as A through F in the illustration).
+Some of the tools in the Tools panel have variations, for example, instead of a rectangle, you can choose an ellipse or a line.
 To access these variations, right-click or click and hold on the tool.